zygmuntz/dimensionality-reduction-for-sparse-binary-data/README.md

 See [http://fastml.com/dimensionality-reduction-for-sparse-binary-data/](http://dimensionality-reduction-for-sparse-binary-data/) for description.

 	adult_results.txt - results of testing on _adult_ dataset
-	csv_output_snippet.py - how to output csv from gensim
+	batch.txt - a batch file of commands for conversion csv_output_snippet.py - how to output csv from gensim

 	gensim_add_labels.py - add labels (lost during conversion)